hseymo/Horiseon-Code-Refactor/README.md

 DEMONSTRATION

 By visiting this webpage, you will find a product demonstrating how Horiseon can help with your webpage.
 By following accessibility standards, it is optimized for search engines.
 Upon reviewing the page, you will find:
-HTML uses semantic elements.
-This helps communicate to screen-readers and other accessiblity features what the components of the page are.
+- HTML uses semantic elements.
+This helps communicate to video captions, screen readers, braille keyboards and other assistive technologies what the components of the page are.
 - HTML follows logical structure.
 It is broken down into easy to read parts, like the header, main, aside, articles, footer.
 - The images and logos on the page have alt attributes to explain the image should it not appear or be read by a screen-reader.
 - Headings are logical and sequential; making them easy to follow.